Valis IV: Reception

 Valis IV on the PC Engine CD-ROM² garnered generally favorable reviews from critics, most of which reviewed it as an import title.
 Famitsu's four reviewers gave it an overall mixed outlook.
 Génération 4's Frank Ladoire praised its visuals, character animations, CD-quality soundtrack and playability.
 Likewise, Joystick's Jean-Marc Demoly and Joypad's Alain Huyghues-Lacour commended the game for its graphics, animations, music and controls, but noted the prolonged loading times.

-Consoles +' Robinton and Damon gave the title positive remarks fot its audiovisual presentation, responsive controls and longevity.
+Consoles +' Robinton and Damon gave the title positive remarks for its audiovisual presentation, responsive controls and longevity.
 Super Gaming's three reviewers praised the music, graphics, improved cinematics and expanded depth.
 Nevertheless, while Mike regarded it as a good addition to the Valis series, both Ken and Samrye commented that it "loses a little in the plot dimension" and felt similar to previous entries.
 Hardcore Gaming 101's Kurt Kalata wrote that "as a whole, Valis IV is not quite as good as its immediate predecessor, but still one of the better games in the series."